pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

 Parametrizations are becoming more complex quickly.
 Often, you need to supply many arguments and ids to tasks.

-To organize your ids and arguments use nested dictionaries where keys are ids and values are dictionaries mapping from argument names to values.
+To organize your ids and arguments, use nested dictionaries where keys are ids and values are dictionaries mapping from argument names to values.

 ```python
 ID_TO_KWARGS = {